 When we first published this article, the 2020 Australian Open was underway.
 That seems like a long time ago!
-Right now, the Battle of the Brits is underway - a welcome return to live tennis as we emerge from the COVID-19 lockdown.
-We hope you're watching!
+Right now, we're waiting for the start of the 2022 Australian Open.
+We hope you'll watching!
 Better still, if you’re the parent of tennis-playing children, or a coach of junior tennis players, we highly recommend that you watch the tennis on TV with your kids!

 As a parent, there are probably times when it’s actually a relief to have the kids entertained and occupied for a few minutes in front of the TV.
 After all, it allows you to get on with some of the 1000s of things you need to do.
 But if you want to watch the tennis, then sit down with your kids because the benefits are real!

 Research shows that watching TV with kids can be beneficial